 Penalty: $3 300 or imprisonment for 6 months or both.

+[Clause 54 inserted by No. 13 of 2005 s.
+32.]

 55. Privilege against self-incrimination

 (1) A person is not excused from answering a question or producing a document or article when required to do so under clause 54 on the ground that the answer to the question, or the production of the document or article, may tend to incriminate the person or make the person liable to a penalty.